memgraph/docs/help-center/overview.md

 ---
-id: getting-help
+id: overview
-title: Getting help
+title: Help Center
-sidebar_label: Getting help
+sidebar_label: Help Center
+slug: /
 ---

 **[Frequently Asked Questions](./faq.md)** - You can visit the FAQ page to see if we already provided an answer to your inquiry.